John and Mary Sue Oehler Lecture for Educational Leadership

 This year’s event

-To catch up on some of the previous Oehler Lecture presentations, watch the embedded playlist at the top of the page or, for individual videos, select the corresponding link from the list:
+To catch up on some of the previous Oehler Lecture presentations, select the corresponding link from the list:

 - “Five Miles Away, A World Apart: Five Years Later,” presented by James Ryan, J.D. — Oct.
 1, 2015